Everything You Need to Know about Natural Angus Beef Cuts

 Natural Angus New York Strip: Fire Up the Grill

-Cut from the loin – the area right below the backbone and from where many premium steaks are cut – the Natural Angus New York strip steak is a tender, lean cut perfect for grilling.
-With bold, beefy flavor and its steakhouse origins, this cut has become an iconic, go-to steak.
+Cut from the loin—the area right below the backbone and from where many premium steaks are cut—the Natural Angus New York strip steak is a tender cut perfect for grilling.
+With elegant, refined flavor and its steakhouse origins, this cut has become an iconic, go-to steak.

-Try this simple two-ingredient marinade a delicious, caramelized flavor on the grill: Bourbon Street New York Strip.
-Or get hearty, rich flavor in a skillet with this recipe for Braised Steak and Onions.
+Try this simple two-ingredient marinade to achieve a delicious, caramelized flavor on the grill: Bourbon Street New York Strip.
+Or prepare tender, hearty New York strip with this recipe for Braised Steak and Onions.

 Natural Angus Top Sirloin: Lean & Oh-So-Tasty

 The sirloin primal is divided into two sections: top sirloin and bottom sirloin.
 The top is ideal for grilling, while the bottom works well for roasting.
-Top sirloin steak is cut—well—from the top area, making it incredibly flavorful and juicy.
-Although it works well for grilling, it’s an incredibly versatile cut—serve it as a steak or tenderloin, slice it up for stir fry, or cut it up for kabobs.
+Top sirloin steak is cut from the top area, making it incredibly flavorful.
+Although it works well for grilling, it’s an incredibly versatile cut—serve it as a steak, slice it up for stir fry, or cut it up for kabobs.
 You can also prepare it in the smoker, under the broiler, sous vide, or in a skillet.

 Make a simple but delicious salad with this recipe for Lemon-Pepper Beef Top Sirloin Steak Salad, or create a comforting, rich flavor with Braised Sirloin Tips over Rice.